codecentric/computer-vision-drone/src/README.md

 ### Install node.js modules

+First, switch in the root directory of the project.
+Then do the following:

 Install the HC-SR04 sensor module:
 `npm install mmm-usonic --save`

+Install the wiring-pi module:
 `npm install wiring-pi --save`